civerjia/Proton-Bragg-Peak-Fit/README.md

 - Input Integral Depth Dose(IDD) is suggested to rescale to [0,10] or nomalize to [0,1], but it's ok to fit raw data in any scale
 - Compiled with Visual Studio + Intel OneAPI, faster than mex in MATLAB.
 Highly recommanded to compile the src with VS and Intel OneAPI
 - Support Apple Silicon (Matlab R2022a, Matlab R2022a beta don't have toolboxs)
-- Image Processing Toolbox and Signal Processing Toolbox required
+- Image Processing Toolbox, Optimization Toolbox and Signal Processing Toolbox required

 How to use:
 - If your can run the first statement in Windows, do nothing.
 If you can't, run ./src/compile.m